 A multidisciplinary expert panel outside of Youth Justice and Child Safety would be established to work with children and their families and refer them to support services, culturally appropriate community-led programs and restorative justice.
 Children’s hearings, similar to the Scottish model, could be held to determine whether small-scale, therapeutic supervision is necessary in the rare instances where children pose a serious risk of harm.

 In July 2020, despite massive international pressure and support from criminologists, human rights groups, social sector workers, doctors and the broader community, Australia’s Council of Attorney-Generals indefinitely postponed the decision to raise the age.
+In October 2021, they said they were considering preparing a proposal to raise the age to just 12 - well below the absolute minimum recommended by the UN, medical experts, First Nations groups and more.
 The Queensland Government has previously said they’d leave it to COAG, but now it’s dropped off their agenda, it’s time for us to take action.
 The ACT Government has committed to raise the age, and Queensland should be next.

 Raising the age of criminal responsibility is one part of a better approach to justice, and it'll help address the overrepresentation of First Nations people in prison.
 Overall, First Nations children aged 10-17 are 29 times more likely than their non-Indigenous counterparts to be sentenced to detention in Queensland.
 On average, 84% of children aged 10-13 in a Queensland detention centre on any given day identify as Indigenous.
 If the Queensland Government is genuinely committed to closing the gap and reducing Black deaths in custody, raising the age is a crucial first step.

 My Bill has been referred to the Parliamentary Community Support and Services Committee for consideration, and public submissions closed on 30 November 2021.
 Next, there will be an opportunity for public hearings - details TBC.